Yamen-Baer/ListsX/README.md

-# List Manager - Futuristic UI
+# ListsX - List Manager

 A Python desktop application for managing text-based lists.
 The application features a modern, futuristic user interface and provides functionality for cleaning lists and performing actions like shuffling list items.